Commercial model

 How the X60 Max Ultra Complete communicates with your network, smart home devices, cloud services, and companion apps.

 The X60 Max Ultra Complete by Dreame integrates 9 distinct technology components across sensing, connectivity, intelligence, and interaction layers.
-The physical platform features a height of 79.5 mm (sensor retracted) / 102.8 mm (sensor lifted), a weight of 4.7 kg (robot only), a top speed of Not officially disclosed, providing the foundation on which this technology stack operates.
+The physical platform features a height of 79.5 mm (sensor retracted) / 102.8 mm (sensor lifted), a weight of 4.7 kg (robot only), providing the foundation on which this technology stack operates.

 The perception layer is built on VersaLift DToF, Dual AI Cameras, Lateral 3D Structured Light, Proactive LED Illumination.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.